Ralim/IronOS/Documentation/Menu.md

 2. **Critical: make sure the tip & handle is at room temperature** (wait a good while after using the iron before calibration)
 3. Using (`-/B`) scroll down to Advanced settings > press (`+/A`) to select > then (`-/B`) to scroll to Calibrate temperature? > press (`+/A`) twice
 4. Important warning message is shown: *Please ensure the tip is at room temperature before proceeding!*
-5. Press the (`+/A`) button to confirm (tip and handle are at ambient temperature and not recently used).
+5. Press the (`+/A`) button to confirm (tip/handle are at ambient temperature).
-6. The display shows "...." for a short time as the unit measures the tip temperature and the handle temperature and compares them.
+6. Display shows "...." for a short time as the unit measures and compares the tip temperature and the handle temperature.
 7. The display then goes back to *TMP CAL* and displays your *Offset number*.
-You generally don't need this offset number unless debugging issues.
+You generally don't need this offset unless debugging issues.
 8. Calibration is done, just exit the settings menu as normal
 9. You're done, enjoy your iron!

 Note: offsets are dependant on your tip, temperature sensor, and the MCU.
 It's the culmination of tolerances at rest.
 Typical values are 700-1000 range.
 This is only designed to be used at boot while cold (ambient room temperature), as temperatures drift apart as soon as power is connected.
 Doing this reading repeatedly could result in wide varience of the offset number and/or incorrect calibration.

 ### Boost mode